 Abram assembled a small army and went after the army of King Kedorlaomer.
 His army wiped out King Kedorlaomer’s army, and he rescued Lot and recovered all the possessions that Kedorlaomer’s army had taken.

 Abram then met with the King of Sodom and the King of Salem, Melchizedek.
 Abram gave Melchizedek one-tenth of all that he had recovered.
 The King of Sodom asked Abram to release all the Sodomites that had been captured, but told him that he could keep spoils of war.

-Most pastors, when teaching this, are quick to point out that Abram gave of his “first fruits” and that we should follow suit.
-In other words, most pastors teach/preach that we should give ten percent of our paycheck before taxes, before bills, before gas, food, medical, etc. As soon as we get paid, we need to write out a check to the church before we write out a check to anyone else!
+Most pastors when teaching this are quick to point out that Abram gave of his “first fruits” and that we should follow suit.
+In other words, most pastors teach and preach that we should give ten percent of our paycheck before taxes, before bills, before gas, food, medical, etc. As soon as we get paid, we need to write out a check to the church before we write out a check to anyone else.
 That’s “first fruits.”

-But there’s a few things they neglect to teach you with this passage!
+But there are a few things they neglect to teach you from this passage:

 - Abram didn’t tithe anything of his own.
 The ten percent that he gave to Melchizedek was actually things (goods, not actual money) that belonged to the people of Sodom. (vs. 20)

 - The King of Sodom tells Abram that he can keep the goods (things, not actual money) that he had recovered.
 Abram had already given ten percent of it to the Melchizedek before the King of Sodom told him this. (vs.21)

 - Abram tells the King of Sodom, “I will not take so much as a single thread or sandal thong from what belongs to you….
 I will only accept what my young warriors have already eaten, and I request that you give a fair share of the goods to my allies…” (vs.23-24)

 - Abram kept absolutely nothing for himself.
 Nothing!